grumets/nimmbus/GUF_integration/README.md

 For more details go to this [example](../client_js/test_new_feedback.htm) that allows you to create new feedback items of a certain resource (the citation of the resource is automatically created if needed).

 #### How to open the "add feedback" page in a new window
 You can use the window.open Javascript function to open the new window.
-Once the user clicks on save, the window will be closed and the focus will return to the main page.
+Once the user clicks on save, the window will be closed, and the focus will return to the main page.
 ```js
 window.open("https://www.opengis.uab.cat/nimmbus/index.htm?...", "Feedback",'toolbar=no,status=no,scrollbars=yes,location=no,menubar=no,directories=no,resizable=yes,width=800,height=700');
 ```